Copyright © University of Cambridge. All rights reserved.

 You could start on the problem itself by showing it to the group on an interactive whiteboard or data projector.
 Alternatively, if they are already very familiar with coordinates in the first quadrant, you could get them to work in pairs from a printed sheet of the problem from the beginning.
 It is important that they are able to talk through their ideas with a partner while doing the

-of the first quadrant could be used for both rough working and the final results.
+problem.
+This sheet of the first quadrant could be used for both rough working and the final results.
 Otherwise supply plenty of squared paper!
-It might help learners to know that the coordinates of each quadrilateral are given going round in an anti-clockwise direction.
+It might help learners to know that the coordinates of each quadrilateral are given going round in an anti-clockwise

 One of the nice things about this problem is that learners will know that they have solved it correctly.
 In the plenary, therefore, you can concentrate on asking some pairs to explain the way they tackled the problem, rather than focusing on the answer.
 Were some ways more efficient than others?